Dynamic Plugins

 Logging

-All events are tracked under com.intellij.ide.plugins.DynamicPlugins
+All events are tracked under the com.intellij.ide.plugins.DynamicPlugins

 Diagnosing Leaks